-TK - 12th Grade Withdrawal Fee: \$1,500.00 per student (TK - 12th grades).
+TK - 12[®] Grade Withdrawal Fee: \$1,500.00 per student (TK - 12th grades).
 Students are considered enrolled for the entire school year; therefore, budgets and teacher contracts are set accordingly.
 The early withdrawal of student(s) creates an opening, which HPCA may not be able to fill with a viable candidate.
-Student(s) who withdraw anytime between July 1, 2024 and May 31, 2025 will be assessed a \$1,500.00 Withdrawal Fee.
+Student(s) who withdraw after May 31 for the 2025-2026 school year will be charged the \$1,500.00 Withdrawal Fee.
 In addition, the full month's tuition is due for any month in which the student(s) attends school one day.
 All fees are due in full and are non-refundable.
 Refunds are for tuition only, and will be made on accounts that are paid beyond the current month.
 Official transcripts, report cards, and records cannot be released or sent to other schools with an outstanding balance remaining at HPCA.

-Afterschool Care: Elementary Afterschool Program has a registration fee of: \$30.00 per student (Non-refundable).
+Afterschool Care: TK - 8th Grade Afterschool Program has a registration fee of: \$30.00 per student (Non-refundable).
 Afterschool care is paid monthly through your Blackbaud account.
-The first payment is due September 2024 and final payment is due May 2025.
+The first payment is due September 2025 and final payment is due May 2026.
 A \$1.00 per minute late fee is charged for children not picked up by their designated time.